bw2/ConfigArgParse/README.rst

       -  passes in config file and env settings via parse_args namespace param
-      -  tests not finished and don't work with python3 (import StringIO)
+      -  tests not finished and don't work with Python 3 (import StringIO)

 -  argparse_config v0.5.1